 People on the street try to address you.
 First, they try to become your friend by asking about your home country and by asking your name.
 See, that a trick.
 The owner of our hostel specifically warned us about that.
 By knowing your information they will contact the next hostel, tour guide or whatever you’re planning on doing or visiting and they’ll claim that he has sent you there.
 When that happens, the people of the agency or hostel will have to pay that person a commission.
 Even though they didn’t do shit.

 Be prepared for a little internet detox.
 The wifi in Iquitos isn’t as strong as we know it like back home.
-So, do much of your researching, booking, downloading before you get to the city.
+So, do much of your research, booking, downloading before you get to the city.

 Gateway to the jungle